YAMGRD/Car-remote-control/README.md

 ## Troubleshooting

 - If you encounter any issues with Bluetooth connectivity, ensure that the HC-05 module is properly connected, and permissions are set correctly.
-- Check the console for error messages and consult the documentation for the `react-native-bluetooth-serial-next` library.
+- Check the console for error messages and consult the documentation for the `react-native-bluetooth-classic` library.
 - Pair HC-05 module manualy then open app.

 ## Contributing